Breast Reconstruction Surgery in Manchester

 How Much Does Breast Reconstruction Surgery Cost in the UK?

 The exact nature and requirements of your particular breast reconstruction will determine the costs of the overall procedure.
 As such, we provide a detailed cost breakdown at the consultation stage.
 This is done once the best procedure and methods for your reconstruction have been decided.
-Breast reconstruction surgery cost breakdown will include:
+Our private breast reconstruction surgery cost breakdown will include:

 -